TanayB11/me/content/blog/2024-05-29-superposition-saes-mech-interp-intro.md

 > We don't know exactly how many features <small>$a$</small> is trying to represent, so we just want to map it to a high-*enough* dimensional space.
 >
 > To get really in the weeds: My intuition is that we want to map <small>$a$</small> to a high dimensional space, where it's more likely that each entry in the high-dimensional vector (i.e. each neuron) corresponds to a feature (...at least in a privileged basis, where the standard basis directions are likely more meaningful).
 We have to be careful about privileged/non-privileged bases when talking about "neurons corresponding to features."
+In our case, this mapping will be in a privileged basis.

 The idea is that <small>$a$</small> is some combination of interpretable features in this "higher-dimensional space," which has then been projected into the lower-dimensional activation space.
+(This map from activation space to the "higher-dimensional space" is the dictionary part of **sparse dictionary learning**.)

 Since <small>$a$</small> is representing features in superposition, <a href='#sparsity_superposition'>that means</a> the features occurred sparsely in the training dataset.
 (For any data example, only a few features were present.)
 Thus, <small>$a$</small> is a *sparse* combination of these "higher-dimensional features."

 So, we want an algorithm that maps <small>$a$</small> to a sparse vector in this "higher-dimensional space."

-Sparse autoencoders (SAEs) do exactly that!
+Sparse autoencoders do exactly that!

-## Sparse Autoencoders
+## Sparse Autoencoders (SAEs)
 The structure of a basic autoencoder is pretty simple.
 It's just an MLP with one hidden layer.
 It maps the input activation <small>$a$</small> to a high-dimensional hidden state <small>$h$</small>.
 Then, using <small>$h$</small>, it computes <small>$\hat{a}$</small>, a reconstruction of <small>$a$</small>.

 The intuition is that <small>$h$</small> will contain some useful information about <small>$a$</small>, since it's an intermediate layer in the computation.